 Hippie comes in and sits with us.

 “Let’s go over and get a joint from Robby?”
 I suggest.

 In the hall I ask if he can sleep in the other room.
-He’s glad to see us showing interest in a girl for once.
+He is glad to see us showing interest in a girl for once.

-Once Jack gets high, he can’t stop himself from making moves on me.
+Once Jack gets high, he cannot stop himself from making moves on me.
 Patti is enjoying the show, so I motion for her to sit on our bed.
 Jack needs no more encouragement.